Smiski: History

 In 2025, the Smiski Hippers series was released, unveiling several figures that can attach to objects as opposed to freely standing.
 They attach using an adhesive feature that allows them to stick to objects like laptops, picture frames, and desks.
 Also in 2025, Smiskis marked their 10th anniversary with the release of a new series titled Birthday Series.
 Other Smiski products include a Smiski Touch Light, a Smiski Toothbrush Stand, and Smiski Strap Accessories.
 A Smiski mascot has also regularly appeared at several toy store events and meetups around the world.

+Design

+Smiskis each range about 2.5 to 3 inches tall.
+In general, each series has about six regular designs and one secret figure, for a total of seven different activities per series.

+Series

+There are 18 series in total: Birthday Series, Sunday Series, HIPPERS, Moving Series, Exercising Series, Dressing Series, @ Work Series, Museum Series, Cheer Series, Yoga Series, Bed Series, Living Series, Bath Series, Toilet Series, Series 4, Series 3, Series 2, and Series 1.
+Series 2, 3, and 4 however, have been discontinued.

 Sales

 As of 2025, individual Smiski blind boxes are typically priced at approximately USD $12–13, while assorted boxes containing twelve blind boxes are generally sold for about USD $150.
 Each series includes a secret figurine, which is produced in low quantities and is estimated to appear at a rate of roughly 1 in 144 boxes.
-These rare variants spark collector interest and have contributed to a secondary market in which secret Smiski figures are resold on platforms such as eBay at higher prices, though overall resale activity remains more lower compared to higher-value blind-box brands such as Sonny Angles.
+These rare variants spark collector interest and have contributed to a secondary market in which secret Smiski figures are resold on platforms such as eBay at higher prices, though overall resale activity remains more lower compared to higher-value blind-box brands such as Sonny Angel.